LGPD: Learn about the data protection law and how it works in digital marketing

-THE LGPD, General Data Protection Law, came into force in September 2020, placing Brazil among the 120 countries with laws specifically aimed at protecting users' personal data.
+The LGPD, General Data Protection Law, came into effect in September 2020, placing Brazil among the 120 countries with laws specifically aimed at protecting users' personal data.

 Discussions about privacy and online security are global issues, so their implementation in the country is nothing new.